HadeerAlaa542/CloudDevOpsProject/README.md

 ---

-## Continuous Deployment with ArgoCD
+## 🚀Continuous Deployment with ArgoCD

 **Task:**
 - Configure ArgoCD to sync and deploy the application into the Kubernetes cluster.